ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This article describes how AI models and computer vision were used to automate plant-growth tracking in greenhouse production.
+          This article describes the use of AI and computer vision to automate plant-growth tracking.
         </p>
       </div>